-Durham Company manufactures items to customers' specifications and employs a job-order cost system.
+Durham Company uses a job-order costing system.
 During the year, the following transactions took place:

 - a.
 Raw materials purchased on account, \$45,000. - b.
 Raw materials requisitioned for use in production, \$40,000 (80% direct and 20% indirect). - c.
 Factory utility costs incurred, \$14,600. - d.
 Depreciation recorded on plant and equipment, \$28,000.
-Three-fourths of the depreciation relates to factory equipment, and the remainder relates to selling and administrative equipment. - e.
+Three-fourths of the depreciation relates to factory equipment, and the remainder relates to selling and administrative equipment.

+e.
 Costs for salaries and wages were incurred as follows: